-Determining the intensity and magnitude of a flood event is dependent upon the flood zone and location of the flood hazard area.
+Determining the intensity and magnitude of a flood event is dependent upon the flood zone and location of the flood hazard area in addition to depths of flood waters.
 Extent of flood damages can be expected to be more damaging in the areas that will convey a base flood.
 FEMA categorizes areas on the terrain according to how the area will convey flood water.
 Flood zones are the categories that are mapped on Flood Insurance Rate Maps.
-Table 5-1 provides a description of FEMA flood zones, though Flood Zone A is the only hazard area mapped in the region.
+Table 5-1 provides a description of FEMA flood zones and the flood impact in terms of severity or potential harm, though Flood Zone A is the only hazard area mapped in the region.
+Figures 5-1 through 5-17 should be read in conjunction with the extent for flooding in Tables 5-1, 5-2, and 5-3 to determine the intensity of a potential flooding event.

 INTENSITY ZONE DESCRIPTION ZONE A Areas with a 1% annual chance of flooding and a 26% chance of flooding over the life of a 30-year mortgage.
 Because detailed analyses are not performed for such areas, no depths or base flood elevations are shown within these zones.
 ZONE A1- 30 These are known as numbered A Zones (e.g., A7 or A14).
 This is the base floodplain where the FIRM shows a BFE (old format).
 ZONE AE The base floodplain where base flood elevations are provided.
 AE Zones are now used on the new format FIRMs instead of A1-A30 Zones.
-HIGH ZONE AO River or stream flood hazard areas and areas with a 1% or greater chance of shallow flooding each year, usually in the form of sheet flow, with an average depth ranging from 1 to 3 feet.
-These areas have a 26% chance of flooding over the life of a 30-year mortgage.
-Average flood depths derived from detailed analyses are shown within these zones.
-ZONE AH Areas with a 1% annual chance of shallow flooding, usually in the form of a pond, with an average depth ranging from 1 to 3 feet.
+HIGH ZONE AO River or stream flood hazard areas and areas with a 1% or gree chance of shallow flooding each year, usually in the form of s flow, with an average depth ranging from 1 to 3 feet.
+These a have a 26% chance of flooding over the life of a 30-year mort Average flood depths derived from detailed analyses are sh within these zones. niun ZONE AH Areas with a 1% annual chance of shallow flooding, usually in the form of a pond, with an average depth ranging from 1 to 3 feet.
 These areas have a 26% chance of flooding over the life of a 30-year mortgage.
 Base flood elevations derived from detailed analyses are shown at selected intervals within these zones.
 ZONE A99 Areas with a 1% annual chance of flooding that will be protected by a federal flood control system where construction has reached specified legal requirements.
 No depths or base flood elevations are shown within these zones.
 ZONE AR Areas with a temporarily increased flood risk due to the building or restoration of a flood control system (such as a levee or a dam).
 Mandatory flood insurance purchase requirements will apply, but rates will not exceed the rates for unnumbered A zones if the structure is built or restored in compliance with Zone AR floodplain management regulations.
 MODERATE to LOW ZONE X 500 An area inundated by 500-year flooding; an area inundated by 100- year flooding with average depths of less than 1 foot or with drainage areas less than 1 square mile; or an area protected by levees from 100-year flooding.